Login Security for Community Websites: Forums, Groups, and Networks

 - Password rules alone don’t prevent account takeovers.

-Login security for community websites should be designed with the expectation that some defenses may fail, necessitating contingency planning.
+Login security for community websites should be designed with the expectation that some defenses may fail.

 2. Leaving wp-login.php fully exposed

-The default WordPress login URL represents one of the most frequently targeted endpoints on the internet.
+The default WordPress login URL represents one of the most commonly targeted endpoints on the internet.

 Leaving it unprotected means: